B7rian/fdd/README.md

 fdd - File deduplicator

-fdd is in early development and doesn't do much just yet.
+fdd is in early development and is suitable for small- scale backups.

 fdd has moved past just deduplicating files and needs a new name.